SteveDunn/Intellenum/docs/site/Writerside/topics/discussions/Overview.md

 ### Configuration

-Each Intellenum can have it's own *optional* configuration.
+Each Intellenum can have its own *optional* configuration.
 Configuration includes:

 * The underlying type
 * Any 'conversions' (Dapper, System.Text.Json, Newtonsoft.Json, etc.) - see below for more information